isuftin/chef-cookbook-yum-wrapper/README.md

 ### Usage

 Simply include the `add_repositories` recipe if you wish to have new YUM repositories added to your system.
 Alternatively, or in addition to, use the `delete_repositories` recipe.

+Check the Attributes section to learn how to configure the repository run.